10 Reasons Stress Can Be Dangerous For Your Health

 These energy factories produce ATP, the currency through which all cells and organs in your body do their work.
 The good news is this damage is reversible over time, as stress goes away.

 6. Stress reduces your ability to metabolize and detoxify.

-But chronic stress has been shown to increase the thickness of the artery walls, leading to high blood pressure and heart disease.
+Chronic stress has been shown to increase the thickness of the artery walls, which could lead to high blood pressure and heart disease.

 8. Stress messes with your sex hormones.

 Stress increases the amount of something called sex hormone binding globulin, the school bus that ferries testosterone and estrogen around your body, meaning fewer of these hormones are available to your cells.
 Chronic stress also increases the production of cortisol, leading to something called “cortisol steal,” where fewer sex hormones are produced.

 9. Stress is bad for your bones and muscles.

 There is evidence that higher stress levels are associated with lower bone mineral density, and studies show that people under chronic stress experience more physical pain.